godaddy-wordpress/godaddy-email-marketing/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add your Mad Mimi webform to your WordPress site!
-Easy to set up, the Mad Mimi plugin allows your site visitors to subscribe to your email list.
+Easy to set up, the Mad Mimi plugin allows your site visitors to subscribe to your email lists.

 == Description ==